The goals of this chapter are to:

 |Geologic Time Period||Abbreviation|

-A few of these abbreviations are puzzling: Carboniferous got the “C”, so Cambrian got a C with a slash through it “Ꞓ,”.
-This left Cretaceous with a “K.” As far as Ts go, Tertiary got the “T”, which left Triassic to be symbolized with a T that had a R coming off its stem.
-In 2003, “Tertiary” was stricken from the geologic timescale and replaced by the Paleogene.
-Thus, “T” is now the abbreviation for Triassic.
-However, a lot of old maps use “T” for Tertiary, not Triassic.
-So be careful!
+Geologists use abbreviations to refer to the different portions of geologic time (Table 3.2), particularly on geologic maps.
+A few of these abbreviations may seem puzzling because the abbreviation isn’t always the first letter of the name.
+Carboniferous got the “C”, so Cambrian got a C with a slash through it “Ꞓ“.
+This left Cretaceous with a “K.” Tertiary had originally received the “T”, which left Triassic to be symbolized with a T that had an R subscript.
+In 2003, “Tertiary” was stricken from the geologic timescale and replaced by the Paleogene and Neogene.
+You will still see “T” on older maps for Tertiary, and some geologists still use the term today.
+So, be careful!
 There were already some M’s and P’s; so, Proterozoic eras were assigned as X, Y, and Z.

 There are several principles geologists use for relative dating.
 The first four principles were developed in the 17th century by an early geologist named Nicolas Steno, three of which pertain to sedimentary rocks.
 The first is the law of superposition, which states that in layers of horizontal sedimentary rocks, the oldest rock layer is at the bottom, and the youngest is at the top (Figure 3.2).
 The second rule is the principle of original horizontality, which says that layers of sediment are originally deposited horizontally (Figure 3.2).
 So, any tilting or folding of the rock occurred after it was deposited (Figure 3.3).
 The third principle states that layers of sedimentary rock are continuous, and anything that interrupts the layer (like a river or canyon) happened after the rock formed.
 This is called the principle of lateral continuity (Figures 3.4 and 3.5).